 Brown School Evaluation Center

-Nikole is the associate director at the Brown School Evaluation Center.
+Nikole is the director at the Brown School Evaluation Center.
 She has over 15 years of experience in program and systems-level evaluation, project management, evaluation capacity-building, data visualization, and innovative and effective dissemination and reporting.

 One of the things Nikole loves most about being an evaluator is the diverse set of responsibilities – from designing meaningful evaluations, to analyzing data, to effectively communicating findings into actionable recommendations, and supporting stakeholders as they build their capacity to better understand, document, and communicate their impact.
 She leads evaluation activities for a number of Center projects, co-facilitates the development and implementation of the Center’s strategic plan, provides operational guidance for Center staff, and identifies and implements new opportunities and partnerships.
 In addition, Nikole provides data collection, management, and analysis guidance for Center projects and leads training and educational opportunities.